WHO declares monkeypox a global health emergency | Health

 - Share on Telegram

-More than 16,000 cases have been reported in 75 countries, WHO Director-General Tedros Adhanom Ghebreyesus said, according to the BBC.
+More than 16,000 cases have been reported in 75 countries, with five deaths, said WHO Director-General Tedros Adhanom Ghebreyesus.

+In Brazil, the Ministry of Health counted, until the last day 21, 592 confirmed cases of the disease.
+The country is in the ranking of the 10 countries with the highest number of cases.

+After the WHO’s announcement, the Ministry of Health informed that it monitors the advance of monkeypox and articulates with the WHO the possible acquisition of vaccines – see full ministry note at the end of the text.

 “I have decided to declare a public health emergency of international scope,” Tedros told a news conference, saying the risk in the world is relatively moderate, except in Europe, where it is high.